arroygit/website_trial/_pages/openings.md

 We can also host motivated students under the CeNSE research experience program.
 Details can be found in [here](https://www.cense.iisc.ac.in/ReserachExperienceProgram/)

-#### _"Coming together is the beginning.
-Keeping together is progress.
-Working together is success."_

 <!--
 <figure>